 What follows in the PDF file is an outline plan, developed in 2016 by the Portree and Braes Trust to increase the community involvement in the management and ultimately perhaps the ownership of the defining social asset in Portree, its harbour.
 Since this plan was produced a Development Officer has been appointed. and positive discussions are ongoing regarding delivery of the plan.

-" A Vision for Portree Harbour 2018" has since been produced, also available to view below, which demonstrates the improvements that the Trust are looking to deliver on behalf of the local community.
+" A Vision for Portree Harbour 2018" has more recently been produced, also available to view below, which demonstrates the improvements that the Trust are looking to deliver on behalf of the local community.
 To take this vision forward an up-to-date Masterplan and Outline Business Case are now required.
 In all successful harbour developments professional expertise has been brought in at an early stage to deliver a master planning process.
 Alongside securing the support of the local community and council members, this as a vital first step in progressing the project.
 Through commissioning these studies PBCT will build a robust case for improving the harbour, outlining benefits to the local area and wider highlands and islands, ensuring that the local community are thoroughly consulted and detailing a phased development that will be financially and environmentally sustainable.